 The Disney Look will be discussed in detail during the interview process, but here are some examples of the guidelines to which our cast members must adhere:

-- Hair color must appear natural and appropriate for your skin tone.
+- Hair color must appear in natural occurring hues.

 Frequently Asked Questions